10 of the best restaurants in Basingstoke

 From pub grub and street food to Indian and Italian, we round up some of the best places to eat in Basingstoke.

-Head to this converted mill and feast on delights such as the catch of the day with chips, honey glazed ham, pie of the day or a 6oz beef burger with bacon and cheddar cheese.
-Breakfast is available on Saturday and Sunday with menu options including the vegetarian breakfast, smoked salmon and eggs florentine.
+Head to this converted mill and feast on delights such as the fish of the day with chips, honey glazed ham, pie of the day or a beef burger with Dorset Blue Vinney.

 Bartons Lane, Old Basing RG24 8AE

 This Festival Square eatery is a must visit if you're passing at lunch time.
-Street food has been revived across the country over recent years and Festival Street Kitchen certainly do it well.
+Street food has been revived across the country over recent years and Festival Street Kitchen do it brilliantly.
 Expect to see burritos, burgers and a variety of Tex-Mex selections.

 Festival Square, Festival Place RG21 7BB